 You may be worried that your partner may “have an event” and turn on you and/or the therapist in the session.
 It’s certainly a possibility, but there’s no point in worrying.
 It’ll happen or it won’t, and your worrying will not prevent it from happening.
 If you feel comfortable with the therapist, but your partner storms out in true borderline fashion, do yourself a favor and continue the treatment on your own.
 You’ll get the help you need to deal with the situation and to decide what course of action you want to take.

-If you’d like to work on your relationship, with or without your partner, give me a call at 212-353-0296 or send me an email, and we’ll get started.
+If you’d like to work on your relationship, with or without your partner, reach out to me here.
 I look forward to speaking with you.

 Copyright © 2015, Randi Kreger.
 This post (or any part of it) may not be reproduced without prior written permission.